 NASA Orion capsule safely blazes back from moon, aces test

-CAPE CANAVERAL - NASA's Orion capsule made a blisteringly fast return from the moon Sunday, parachuting into the Pacific off Mexico to conclude a test flight that should clear the way for astronauts on the next lunar flyby.
+CAPE CANAVERAL, Fla.
+(AP) — NASA's Orion capsule made a blisteringly fast return from the moon Sunday, parachuting into the Pacific off Mexico to conclude a test flight that should clear the way for astronauts on the next lunar flyby.

 "I'm overwhelmed," NASA Administrator Bill Nelson said from Mission Control in Houston.
 "This is an extraordinary day ...
 It's historic because we are now going back into space — deep space — with a new generation."